 Bacteria are the little microscopic creatures that do all the work in an aquaponics system by converting fish waste into food that the plants can absorb.
 Without them, the system would fail, the fish would die, and the plants won't grow.
-Bacteria is equally important as the fish and the plants in an aquaponics system.
-Subscribe to our Newsletter to stay updated on all the aquaponics related news, products, and content.

-Text at second visit | Bacteria are the little microscopic creatures that do all the work in an aquaponics system by converting fish waste into food that the plants can absorb.
-Without them, the system would fail, the fish would die, and the plants won't grow.
-Bacteria is equally important as the fish and the plants in an aquaponics system.
+Bacteria are equally important as the fish and the plants in an aquaponics system.
 Subscribe to our Newsletter to stay updated on all the aquaponics related news, products, and content.